-HC 430: Establishing Best Practices in Quality Improvement of Healthcare
+HC 430: Establishing Best Practices in Quality Improvement of Healthcare 4.0 units - 60 hours

 This course covers techniques and strategies relating to the establishment of quality improvement best practices and techniques to effectively measure quality for high-level performance.
 This includes the following components: strategic planning, marketing tools, policy process and teambuilding.
 A grade of "C" or higher is required to pass the course.